-This release adds compatibility (but not compliance) with OpenJDK v10.
+This release adds compatibility with OpenJDK v10.
 Platform support for Windows and AIX is included.
 Direct dump reader support is added for x/p/z Linux and Windows, with AIX to follow in a subsequent release.
 Signal handling support is enabled, including support for CTRL-C to run the shutdown hooks.

 Check the release notes for known limitations.

 This is a source code only project, containing a portion of the overall function needed to provide a full Java Developer's Kit (JDK) implementation.
 To run Java applications, OpenJ9 must be combined with the non-JVM parts of a JDK, such as OpenJDK.

 Eclipse OpenJ9 supports and will continue to support multiple JDK levels from the same source code.
 Although OpenJ9 is compatible with JDK8, JDK9, JDK10, this release does not bring full compliance with JDK9, JDK10.
 We expect to include JDK10 compliance in the next release.

 The Eclipse OpenJ9 project builds on top of the Eclipse OMR project code.
 OMR has not yet produced an official release, but we have found the project to be suffiently stable that the OpenJ9 community are willing to produce this OpenJ9 release using a particular commit from OMR and will support that code ourselves (contributing relevant fixes back to OMR).
 We will be relaxing this coupling over time by working with the Eclipse OMR community.